 The little base current controls the high collector current.

-The S1 is switch closed.
-The current flows through R1, LED1 to the base of a transistor.
+The S1 is switched closed.
+The current flows through R1, and LED1 to the base of a transistor.

-It is base current.
-While LED1 dim up, too.
+It is the base currency.
+While LED1 dims up, too.

 Then, the transistor will amplify the low current so that the current flows through the collector (C) to the emitter (E).